Our inspiring research staff have identified a wide range of innovative research project opportunities for you as a postgraduate research student.

 Our researchers are engaged in exciting and innovative projects in collaboration with a wide range of public and private partners.
 Our research provide innovative solutions to the urgent, complex global issues of biodiversity loss and adaptation to climate change.

-Our department is home to two research groups: Biomedical Research Group and Forensic and Investigative Research Group.
-Our group members are highly qualified and enthusiastic with strong links with industry and many external organisations.
+Our Biomedical Research Group members are highly qualified and enthusiastic with strong links with industry and many external organisations.
 During your studies, you will have access to some of the best laboratory facilities in the UK.

 Over a third of our research was recognised as internationally excellent by the Research Excellence Framework 2014.
 Our expertise ranges from business technology to computer science, and audio music technology to computer gaming.
 We're engaged in a range of industry collaborations, including Knowledge Transfer Partnerships and research consultancy contracts.